inds-inc/inds-inc.github.io/sendexplorer.md

   </div>
 </div>
 <p>&nbsp;</p>
-Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of **SEND Explorer<sup>®</sup> Product Family v4.0**.
-These validated, web-based applications were designed by scientists to provide advanced viewing, data summarization, and visualization capabilities for study data produced in SEND (Standard for Exchange of Nonclinical Data) format.

-New features for v4.0 include the following:

--   Data Warehouse infrastructure with advanced data administration capabilities including term reconciliation, scheduled or on-demand data loads, and ability to load data from continually-updated sources

--   Enhancements to the Multi-Study Correlations matrix to permit legend groups to be shown or hidden, to display histopathology findings for selected subjects, and to drill-down to individual subject data

--   Enhanced Summary View to display %Change from Control Group mean

--   A Multi-Study Histopathology Treemap visualization to identify and communicate patterns and trends in histopathology data across studies

 Integrated Nonclinical Development Solutions, Inc. (INDS, Inc.) is pleased to announce the release of **SEND Explorer<sup>®</sup> Product